wspurgin/yolo-ironman/README.md

 What would Ironman be without Jarvis?
 Just an awesome, fully functioning, shiny web-crawler-to-beat-all-web-crawlers!
 Jarvis handles the interaction between the UI and the crawler.

 ### Pepper

 Tony Stark's image would be nothing without Pepper Pots.
 She is the query handler.
-Everytime you use the query command, Pepper takes care of it.
+Every time you use the query command, Pepper takes care of it.
 No bones about it.